Churails

 Churails is a 2020 Pakistani drama web series released through the Indian platforms ZEE5 and Zindagi.
 It is written and directed by Asim Abbasi.
 The web series stars Sarwat Gilani, Mehar Bano, Nimra Bucha, and Yasra Rizvi in lead roles.
 It is produced by Asim Abbasi along with Mo Azmi and Shailja Kejriwal.
 It revolves around Karachi's secret detectives, whose mission is to expose the city's unfaithful, elite husbands.
-It became available for streaming on the OTT platform ZEE5 on 11 August 2020.
+It was available for streaming on the OTT platform ZEE5 from 11 August 2020 to mid 2025, after which it was made available on Begin to stream.

 Premise

 The series focuses on the lives of four women: Sara (Sarwat Gilani), a lawyer who gave up her career to be the "perfect wife," Jugnu (Yasra Rizvi), a wedding planner, Zubaida (Mehar Bano), a boxer seeking independence and love, and Batool (Nimra Bucha), an ex-convict who was sentenced to twenty years in prison for murder.
-Their lives become intertwined when Sara discovers her husband cheating on her, after which the four decide to set up an agency to catch cheating husbands in action.
+Their lives become intertwined when Sara discovers her husband cheating on her, after which the four decide to set up a detective agency to catch cheating husbands in action.
 They run this agency covertly under the guise of a retail burka store called "Halal Designs" and call themselves Churails.
 When one of them goes missing, their investigation leads them to something much bigger than themselves, dominated by Karachi's most powerful.